-- during a call to ej.microui.display.Display.requestShow(ej.microui.display.Displayable): after the successful permission check, it is assigned to the context owner. - during a call to ej.microui.MicroUI.callSerially(java.lang.Runnable): after the successful permission check it is assigned to owner of the Runnable instance.
+- during a call to Display.requestShow(Displayable) , Display.requestHide(Displayable) or Display.requestRender(): after the successful permission check, it is assigned to the context owner. - during a call to MicroUI.callSerially(Runnable): after the successful permission check it is assigned to owner of the Runnable instance.